Gig Harbor Invitational

 Many have asked: Tag-team CX is fine.
 I only request that the person who is “supposed” to be cross-examining be part of the conversation.

-I debated policy in high school and CEDA in college for a total of seven years, including four at Whitman College.
+I debated policy in high school and CEDA (policy) in college for a total of seven years, including four at Whitman College.
 I coached college policy for one year at the University of Puget Sound and have been coaching policy debate at Interlake High School since 2012.
-I have judged at around 12 tournaments this year.

 Public Forum Judging Philosophy: